MihirMishra23/LLM-Collectives-Profiler/README.md

 The default behavior is to run with the NCCL communication backend.
 If you want to run with the GLOO communication backend, add the following flag to the previous command ` --comm.backend gloo`.

 ### Multi-Node Training
+Lines 65 and 70 are the only ones that need to be modified in `multinode_trainer.slurm`.
 Run
 ```
 salloc --nodes 2 --qos interactive --time 01:00:00 --constraint gpu --gpus 8 --account m4999